MP Estate Planning UK

 Information needed before you calculate

-• Exits from the fund in the last ten years and any prior anniversary charges.
+• Distributions (exits) from the fund in the last ten years and any prior anniversary charge calculations.

-• Evidence of periods when an asset was not relevant property.
+• Evidence of periods when an asset was not relevant property (for example, if a beneficiary held an interest in possession).

 ItemWhat to recordWhy it mattersExample

-Note: If an asset was relevant for less than ten years, the charge may be reduced by quarters.
-Also bear in mind capital gains and other taxes can apply on disposals, so plan holistically.
+Note: If an asset was relevant property for fewer than 40 complete quarters (10 years), the charge is reduced proportionately.
+Also bear in mind that capital gains tax and income tax obligations can apply separately on disposals and income, so plan holistically.

-What to diarise now: anniversary date, valuation window and instructing a professional valuer well before the deadline.
+What to diarise now: the anniversary date, a valuation window of several months beforehand, and time to instruct a professional valuer or surveyor well in advance of the deadline.

 How exit charges apply when assets leave a trust

-When assets leave a trust, a specific tax charge may be due — and timing matters.
+When assets leave a relevant property trust, a specific IHT charge may be due — and timing matters significantly.

 What counts as an exit